-Known as Livebearers, or more scientifically Ovoviviparous, meaning that the female fish are inseminated internally.
+Known as Livebearers, or Ovoviviparous, the female fish are inseminated internally.
 The fish then retain the eggs in the body and give birth to live young.

 The main four varieties seen in the fish trade are Swords, Platies, Mollies and Guppies.
 In all four varieties many colour variations have been developed.
 Also there are hi-fin, sailfin and comet tail variations.